 (b) where another test of the income or assets of any person is prescribed under section 25, that other test;

-“Water Board” means a Water Board constituted under the Water Boards Act 1904;
+Water Board means a Water Board constituted under the Water Boards Act 1904;

-“year” means a rating year.
+year means a rating year.

 (1a) The administrative authority for the emergency services levy that is the subject of an assessment notice under section 36J of the Fire and Emergency Services Authority of Western Australia Act 1998 is the local government that serves the notice.